LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 |

-An Act To Fund An Administrative Structure Of An Emergency Medical Services Education Program In The Community College System (HP 461) | Suzanne SALISBURY of Westbrook | This bill provides ongoing funds to establish and maintain an emergency medical services education administrative structure as required by Department of Public Safety, Maine Emergency Medical Services rules and external accreditation standards. | EDU |
+Resolve, Directing The Department Of Public Safety, Emergency Medical Services' Board To Report To The Joint Standing Committee On Education And Cultural Affairs On The Status Of Funds In The Emergency Medical Services Stabilization And Sustainability Program (HP 461) | Suzanne SALISBURY of Westbrook | This bill provides ongoing funds to establish and maintain an emergency medical services education administrative structure as required by Department of Public Safety, Maine Emergency Medical Services rules and external accreditation standards. | EDU |

-An Act Requiring The Maine Criminal Justice Academy To Develop A Nonresidential Basic Law Enforcement Training Program (HP 462) | Michel LAJOIE of Lewiston | This bill requires the Board of Trustees of the Maine Criminal Justice Academy to provide a nonresidential law enforcement training program beginning July 1, 2027. | CJPS |
+Resolve, To Direct The Maine Criminal Justice Academy To Study The Feasibility Of Establishing A Nonresidential Law Enforcement Training Program (HP 462) | Michel LAJOIE of Lewiston | This bill requires the Board of Trustees of the Maine Criminal Justice Academy to provide a nonresidential law enforcement training program beginning July 1, 2027. | CJPS |

 An Act To Protect Municipalities' Investment In Law Enforcement Officers (HP 465) | David BOYER of Poland | Current law requires that when a governmental entity hires a full-time law enforcement officer within 5 years of the officer's graduation from the Maine Criminal Justice Academy or the Indian police academy at the federal law enforcement training center, and that officer's training had been Full Summary |